-The guidance provided within this standard proposes that organisations commit to adopting best practices and application-hardening recommendations during implementation, as well conducting regular audits to confirm compliance.
+The guidance provided within this Standard proposes that organisations commit to adopting best practices and application-hardening recommendations during implementation, as well as conducting regular audits to confirm compliance.
 The degree of hardening will vary depending on the risk appetite acceptable to an organisation.
 This includes but is not limited to:

-- Referring to vendor guidelines for software/application hardening. - Following organisational process/procedures for change management. - Adhering to best practices for securing and updating software/applications. - Undertake periodic audits of compliance to the approved configuration. - Undertake periodic updates of the configuration guidelines.
+- Referring to vendor guidelines for software/application hardening. - Following organisational processes and procedures for change management. - Adhering to best practices for securing and updating software/applications. - Undertaking periodic audits of compliance to the approved configuration.

+Undertaking periodic updates of the configuration guidelines.

-Organisations with a software development function should adopt a Secure Software Development Life Cycle approach to integrating security practices and considerations at every phase of the Software Development Life Cycle (SDLC).
+Organisations with a software development function should adopt a Secure Software Development Life Cycle approach to integrating security practices and considerations at every phase of the software development life cycle (SDLC).
 This enables organisations to identify security issues early in the software development phase and address them.

 The following list is not exhaustive.

-Organisations should identify which actions are appropriate to implement the standard based on their current maturity level.
-However, the following actions follow good-practice guidelines.
+Organisations should identify which actions are appropriate to implement the Standard based on their current maturity level.
+However, the following actions follow good-practice guidelines:

-- Allocating business owners for mission-critical systems, software and applications. - Developing a baseline requirement for secure software/application configuration from vendor recommendations and best practice.
-For example, disabling unnecessary services, insecure ports and protocols.
-Enabling encryption for data at rest and in transit.
+- Allocating business owners for mission-critical systems, software, and applications. - Developing a baseline requirement for secure software or application configuration from vendor recommendations and best practice.
+For example, disabling unnecessary services, insecure ports, and

-- Implementing a process to include a technical review on any security changes for software and applications. - Implementing a process to audit configurations regularly to ensure adherence to the agreed baseline. - Implementing a process to regularly update the baselines to capture any configuration option changes through the life of the software or platform. - Including vendor contract clauses noting the requirements for maintaining secure development practices for services provided.
+- protocols.
+Enabling encryption for data at rest and in transit. - Implementing a process to include a technical review of any security changes for software and applications. - Implementing a process to audit configurations regularly, ensuring adherence to the agreed baseline. - Implementing a process to regularly update the baselines to capture any configuration option changes through the life of the software or platform. - Including vendor contract clauses noting the requirements for maintaining secure development practices for services provided.